ankit-raaz/Model-selection/README.md

 # Ecospace
-A code for model selection among the four general models of ecological diversification
+A code for model selection among the four general models of ecological diversification using Random Forest in R